UWPCE-PythonCert/EMC-Python300-Spring2015/slides_sources/source/testing_addendum.rst

 .. rst-class:: left

-The tooling and analysis that helps you write good code gets annoying.
+The tooling and analysis that helps you write good code can be cumbersome to manage.
 Earlier examples showed us tools such as:

 ``coverage`` ( detail where you need more tests )